-The referral must be made to the DBS when the Association has (in following with good practice) gathered sufficient evidence as part of its investigations to support its reasons for withdrawing permission for the person in question to engage in regulated activity, consulted with the relevant Health and Social Care Trust if appropriate.
+The referral must be made to the DBS when the Association has (in following with good practice) gathered sufficient evidence as part of its investigations to support its reasons for withdrawing permission for the person in question to engage in regulated activity, and consulted with the relevant Health and Social Care Trust if appropriate.

-The Irish FA's Child Welfare Department must also be informed if any club removes an individual from engaging in regulated activity for reasons outlined above.
+The Irish FA's Safeguarding Team must be informed if any club removes an individual from engaging in regulated activity for reasons outlined above.